 - When the employee wants to give birth or take care of a newborn baby.

-- Adopting a child for new foster care in the house of the employee.
+- Adopting a child for new foster care in the home of the employee.

-- When they want to take care of a family member who is seriously ill, like a parent, child or spouse.
+- When an employee must take care of a family member who is seriously ill, like a parent, child or spouse.

 FMLA Leave – Is It A Paid Leave?

-Generally speaking, FMLA leave is unpaid, but employees who are eligible can decide whether to use earned leave or sometimes the employer may need it, unless it’s prohibited by your state, your employer can allow an employee to choose paid leave.
+Generally speaking, FMLA leave is unpaid.
+Employees who are eligible can decide whether to use earned leave.
+The employer may use this unless it’s prohibited by your state.
+The employer may even allow an employee to choose paid leave.

 What Employers Can not Do When You’re Under FMLA Leave!

-It’s against the law for any employer to reject or interfere with your FMLA rights.
-Employers cannot discriminate any employee for trying tying to exercise his FMLA rights.
-If any employer breaks the FMLA rules, the employee has the legal rights to file FMLA complaint, report to the U.S Department of Labor and/or hire a lawyer to claim his rights.
+It’s against the law for an employer to reject or interfere with your FMLA rights.
+Employers cannot discriminate against an employee for trying to exercise his FMLA rights.
+If an employer breaks the FMLA rules, the employee has the legal right to file an FMLA complaint and report to the U.S Department of Labor.
+It is a good idea to hire a lawyer to claim your rights.

 Employers Should Find Out If A Leave Is Qualified To Be Under FMLA

-Most of the time employees believe they are qualified for FMLA leave whenever they want to attend to something.
-They can request for unnecessary medical leave or taking of a family member, it’s employers duty to find out whether they’re qualified for FMLA leave or not.
-But you have to make sure you know all the FMLA rights, if not and you deny an employee his rights he can take legal action against you.
+Employees often believe they are qualified for FMLA leave whenever they want to attend to something.
+They have to request permission for any medical leave.
+It’s the employer’s duty to find out whether they’re qualified for FMLA leave or not.
+But you have to make sure you know all the FMLA rights.
+If you deny an employee his rights he can take legal action against you.

 Do You Need An Attorney To Take Care Of Your Employment Related Problems?

-If there is a problem between employer and employee, the best way to deal with the situation is for both parties to try and resolve the situation before filing any case against each.
-But whether n situation is worse and they settle with each other it is strongly recommended that the employee should hire a lawyer to claim his legal rights that have been violated.
-A lawyer will fully understand your situation and he knows that employers are taking advantage of powerless employees to treat them the way they want.
+If there is a problem between employer and employee they should try to resolve the issues.
+The best way to deal with the situation is for both parties to try this before filing any case against each.
+It is strongly recommended that the employee hire a lawyer to make claim his rights.
+A lawyer will fully understand the situation.
+He knows that employers can take advantage of employees.

-You should also know that most employers have their own team of lawyers they work together with in case a dispute rises between you and them.
-So you cannot fight the battle alone, you need a tough guy who can deal with them and win your case.
+You should also know that most employers have their own team of lawyers they work with.
+A dispute may arise between you and them.
+You don’t want to fight the battle alone.
+You need a tough guy who can deal with them and win your case.
 Employers have more experience than an employee and they know clearly how to deal with a dispute.
-If don’t hire a lawyer you chances of claiming your right and damages that have been done to you is slim.
+If you don’t hire a lawyer your chances of claiming your rights and damages are slim.

 Finding A Lawyer

-If you waste time trying to fix things by yourself you’ll end worsening things and you can’t document things when they happen.
-You have to hold strong evidences that can be used to support all your claims.
-Only a professional lawyer can guide you on how to gather all those evidences.
+If you try to fix things by yourself you may regret it quickly.
+You have to hold strong evidence that can be used to support all your claims.
+A professional lawyer can guide you on how to gather all the evidence.

-As you fail to collect and document evidences as they happen you’re losing the chances of winning the case.
+As you fail to collect and document evidence as they happen you’re losing the chance of winning the case.
 Remember that your employer isn’t waiting to get prosecuted by his employee.
-He has also prepare for what’s coming, before he knocks you down why don’t you get yourself a professional lawyer to help get compensated for your rights that have been denied by your employer.
+He has also prepared for what’s coming before he knocks you down.
+Get yourself a professional lawyer to fight for your rights that you have been denied by your employer.